-Customer feedbacks are very important for revamping marketing techniques.
+Customer feedbacks are crucial for revamping marketing techniques.
 A minimum of one web link, contact email address, telephone number and postal address should be included for collecting feedbacks.
-Short surveys can also be designed which have one question pop quizzes regarding company’s products, instead of statistically valid queries.
+Short surveys can also be designed which have one question pop quizzes regarding the company’s products, instead of statistically valid queries.
 The introduction to the quiz can be used in the email as a link to the actual quiz located on the website, which is a good move towards engaging newsletter readers and sending them to where you want.

 Choosing the best recommendations can be tricky, because you wouldn’t want the customers to give negative comments besides the glowing ones.
 The most useful among the good comments must be selected to be featured in the product spotlight.
-Storytelling can be added in the email as everyone is curious to know what is happening behind the scenes.
+Storytelling can be added to the email as everyone is curious to know what is happening behind the scenes.
 History of the company, fun facts, employee perks, personnel changes and other company operations can be divulged.
 If the company falls amongst the Fortune 500 Company or is one of the fastest growing companies in the area, the booming business can also be discussed.
 Job openings can also be posted as every company does need employees at one time or another.

 Blogs are another wonderful thing.
 Get a blog and link it to the newsletter.
 A blog dedicated to the subscribers and customers helps in receiving feedbacks and comments, among which the premium quality and problem solving ones can be chosen for display.
 If a post generates many good comments, publish those and let the conversation carry on.
-Videos can also be used to promote the company and newsletters which can eventually lead to vblogs.
+Videos can also be used to promote the company and newsletters which can eventually lead to vlogs.